matiaspakua/tech.notes.io/pages/books/modern_software_engineering.md

 7. **Prefer loose coupling.** to achieve high performance, the code need to be simple.
 Efficient code that can be easily and, even better, predictably ,understood by our compilers and hardware.
 8. **DRY is to simplistic**.
 DRY is short for "Don't repeat yourself".
 It is a short hand description of our desire to have a single canonical representation of each piece of behavior in our system.
-9. ASYNC as a tool for loose coupling: we prefer async where is possible, because of the great quantity of fail points in a SYNC pattern.
+9. **ASYNC as a tool for loose coupling**: we prefer async where is possible, because of the great quantity of fail points in a SYNC pattern.
 Example:

 ![](../../images/failure_points_in_SYNC_COMM.png)

 10. **Loose coupling human system**: CI is built on the idea of optimizing the feedback loops in development to the extend that we have, in essence, continuous feedback on the quality of our work.
-11. Summary: high quality code can be achieve in three ways:
+11. **Summary**: high quality code can be achieve in three ways:
 	1. Design more decoupled systems.
 	2. Work with interfaces (contracts)
 	3. Get feedback quickly to identify problems early.